-Maple Lake shoreline property owners, At the Nov 11, 2017 Wright Co Board of Commissioners meeting, the formation of the MLID was unanimously approved.
+Maple Lake shoreline property owners, At the Nov 11, 2017 Wright Co Board of Commissioners meeting, the formation of the MLIDWC was unanimously approved.
 Read More.

 Photos are up from our 2018 Annual Spring Board Meeting!
 Always the first Saturday of May.
 Thanks to everyone who joined in the Boat Parade.
 Thanks to the volunteers.

 New & stylish clothing available: Contact email@example.com to place an order

 Send your favorite Maple Lake photos to: email@example.com and we may use them in our next ML-LPOA Directory.